Worship brings us closer to God and opens our hearts to beauty.

 A quiet service at 8:00 am.
 On the first Sunday of the month, this is taken from the Book of Common Prayer.

 This is our main weekly act of worship featuring music from our choir, provocative sermons, and is followed by refreshments.
 On the first Sunday of the month we have a special Family Eucharist with music, prayers and an address for families of all ages.

 Masses during the week

 Said Eucharists are held in the Spirit Chapel from Tuesday to Saturday at various times.
 You are welcome to join us for a time of stillness and quiet during the week.

 Morning and evening prayer

 The Daily Office punctuates our day with prayer using familiar scriptural words and psalms.

-Compline is sung each week.
+Evensong is sung by our parish choir on the first Sunday of the month.
+Compline is sung every other Sunday.
 This is a simple and quiet service with plainchant.
 You may join in the singing if you wish, or just enjoy the music.